 The act of lady SI also left the senior police officers astounded as to what prompted her to indulge in such dare delivery at the cost of her career as she has been suspended and inquiry ordered against her.

 In the latest concluded autumn session of Jammu and Kashmir State Legislative Assembly, the issue of sexual abuse of mentally retarded girls came to discussion.
 The government admitted that some of the girl inmates of the Home were subjected to sexual abuse by members of the staff and also from persons outside the Home.
 “Overall environment of the Home in its present form is not conducive and supportive for healthy existence of these mentally unsound children,” the government stated in the house and added that case FIR No.183/2013 U/S 376(c), 109/PRC was registered at P/S Bahu Fort.

 The government stated that the other accused namely P N Dubey and Mrs Ravi Dubey of the Rotary Inner Wheel Home who are also involved in the case are yet to be arrested.

-The government claims that further investigations in the case are going on and all out efforts are being made by the SIT to bring out the truth in the case and nab all culprits.
-All eyes are on the action taken by government to provide justice as done in the case of Delhi’s Damini.
+The government claims that further investigations in the case are going on and all-out efforts are being made by the SIT to bring out the truth in the case and nab all culprits.
+All eyes are on the action taken by the government to provide justice as done in the case of Delhi’s Damini.